Planted Acropora corals in the nursery

 This is the ideal place to build dive skills as well as fish and coral identification techniques.
 Most days have one or more boat dives, 3 dives per day is normal and night dives are frequent.
 The water is usually crystal clear and due to the strong currents at some of the dive sites many large pelagics are attracted including grey reef sharks, eagle rays and manta rays!
 If you’re very lucky, you may also see the awe-inspiring whale shark (the best time is between April-June).

-On diving days (Mon-Sat) Vols are busy with fish & coral ID, photo & video editing, preparation of coral planting materials, writing or constructing your own coral and fish palace.
-Sat is usually leisure dive and a party in the evening.
-Sun is a day off when we go to town, or do our own thing.
+On diving days (Tues-Sat) Vols are busy with fish & coral ID, photo & video editing, preparation of reef restoration materials, writing or constructing your own coral and fish palace.
+Sunday is usually leisure dive and a party in the evening.
+Monday is a day off when we go to town, or do our own thing.